Warbo/writing/CICM-2017-report/report.md

-One way to mitigate some of the search space problem would be to automatically generate an experiment: if some property is "measurable", and we have many potential ways to repair our theory, we could make create several theories, each with a different repair, and compare the "measurable" quantities we can derive from them: if there is disagreement, we have an empirical way to determine which is "better".
+One way to mitigate some of the search space problem would be to automatically generate an experiment: if some property is "measurable", and we have many potential ways to repair our theory, we could create several theories, each with a different repair, and compare the "measurable" quantities we can derive from
+them: if there is disagreement, we have an empirical way to determine which is "better".